new-age.

 Peony - shyness and

-Ages 'lunatics' were covered with peony leaves and petals in order to cure
+were covered with peony leaves and petals in order to cure them.

-them.
-It is considered unlucky to uproot the plant, and the seeds and dried
+It is considered unlucky to uproot the plant, and the seeds and

-root used to be worn as a protective amulet against evil spirits.
-The peony,
+dried root used to be worn as a protective amulet against evil

 About an infants neck hang peonie,